zeevgoshen/Permutations_Service/README.md

 https://www.mono-project.com/download/stable/#download-lin

-In terminal: cd to the project root folder and run: xsp4 --port 8000
+In terminal: cd to the project root folder (not the .sln file folder) and run: xsp4 --port 8000

+for example: "~/Projects/test_aspnet_webforms/test_aspnet_webforms$ xsp4 --port 8000"

-open a web browser using http://localhost:8000
+open a web browser using and paste the address: http://127.0.0.1:8000/api/v1/similar.asmx